How To Create A Weekly Schedule Template

 That way, if a certain tweak doesn’t work out the way you thought it would, you can start over with the original template — without having to recreate it from memory — and try something different.

 Once you have the revised template the way you like it, get a different perspective by asking your employees for suggestions on how they would improve the schedule as a whole.

 Transfer the best ideas to your employee schedule template so the final schedule you produce is the best it can be.

 A simple employee schedule template is ideal for getting started.
 It can reduce the headache of scheduling somewhat, but it still leaves much to be desired.
 This rudimentary employee schedule template does nothing to help with:

 Only one solution does all that and much more: Sling.

 Sling is an employee scheduler designed to bring order to the chaos.
-The Sling scheduling program simplifies all the issues that a manager could potentially face when scheduling employees.
-But Sling is about more than just plugging names into time slots.
-It’s about making every aspect of your job—scheduling, distribution, communication—easier and faster.
+It simplifies all of the issues that a manager could potentially face when scheduling employees.
+Plus, Sling users get free access to staff scheduling templates, and it’s easy to create and customize your own.

 Sling’s integrated features (Shifts, Time Clock, Messages, Newsfeed, Tasks) reduce the time it takes to create and manage your business’s schedules and employees.

+Don’t reinvent the wheel every time you create an employee schedule.
 Instead, let Sling show you how easy scheduling can be.
 Visit GetSling.com today to try the Sling app for free.